A search for faint resolved galaxies beyond the Milky Way in DES Year 6: A new faint, diffuse dwarf satellite of NGC 55: Discussion

 Of particular note is our candidate galaxy's proximity to NGC~55, an LMC analogue approximately co-distant with \name.
 The distance modulus of NGC~55 is measured to be 26.58\magn using the tip of the RGB method \citep{Tanaka:2011}; recent studies of Cepheid variables \citep{Gieren:2008} and blue supergiants \citep{Kudritzki:2016} lead to estimates of 26.43 and 26.85\magn respectively.
 Our candidate's best-fit distance modulus of $26.71\substack{+0.05\\-0.12}\magn$ sits comfortably within these estimates.
 The two galaxies are separated on the sky by approximately $47'$.
 Assuming the two galaxies are both located at a heliocentric distance of 2.2\Mpc, they would be separated by a physical distance of only 30\kpc.

-The large spatial extent $r_{1/2}=2.2\substack{+0.5\\-0.4} \kpc$ relative to its $M_V=-8.0\substack{+0.5\\-0.3} \magn$ luminosity makes \name unusual among the known population of Local Volume dwarf galaxies.
-It falls in a similar portion of parameter space to the MW satellites Antlia~II \citep{Torrealba:2019} and Crater~II \citep{Torrealba:2016a}, as well as the M31 satellites And~XIX, And~XXI, and And~XXIII \citep{Martin:2016}.
+The large spatial extent $r_{1/2}=2.2\substack{+0.5\\-0.4} \kpc$ relative to its $M_V=-8.0\substack{+0.5\\-0.3} \magn$ luminosity makes \name unusual among the known population of Local Volume dwarf galaxies. \name falls in a similar portion of parameter space to the MW satellites Antlia~II \citep{Torrealba:2019} and Crater~II \citep{Torrealba:2016a}, as well as the M31 satellites And~XIX, And~XXI, and And~XXIII \citep{Martin:2016}.
 Intense tidal stripping has been proposed as a formation mechanism for such large, diffuse galaxies \citep{Sanders:2018, Torrealba:2019, Collins:2019, Collins:2021}, and tidal features have been observed in Antlia~II and tentatively in Crater~II \citep{Ji:2021, Vivas:2022}.
 Scl-MM-Dw2, a satellite of the Local Volume galaxy NGC~253, is brighter than \name ($M_V=-12\magn$) but has similar structural properties ($r_{1/2} = 2.9\kpc$, $\ellip=0.66$) and is being tidally disrupted by its host \citep{Toloba:2016, Mutlu-Pakdil:2022}.
 Our candidate's large, diffuse nature, high ellipticity, and proximity to its potential host galaxy are similarly suggestive of tidal interactions with NGC~55.
-However, due to the depth limitations of our ground-based imaging, confirmation of tidal stripping will likely require further follow-up.
+While the small bimodality in the distance modulus posterior is likely attributable to photometric uncertainty, it could be interpreted as weak evidence of the presence of tidal features.
+However, recent $N$-body simulations have found that tidal effects alone may not be sufficient to explain the extreme sizes of these galaxies, indicating that they may not be bound systems at equilibrium or that their inner density profiles deviate significantly from expectations \citep{Errani:2022,Borukhovetskaya:2022}.
+Due to the depth limitations of our ground-based optical imaging, confirmation of tidal stripping or measurement of stellar kinematics will require further follow-up.